E. Susan Garsh

-Eleanor Susan Garsh (born 18 May 1947) is a Justice of the Superior Court in Bristol Massachusetts.
-Garsh was appointed to her current position in 1993 by Governor William Weld.
+Eleanor Susan Garsh (born 18 May 1947) is an American judge who was an Associated Justice to the Massachusetts Superior Court in Bristol County, Massachusetts.
+She was appointed to the position in 1993 by Governor William Weld, serving until her retirement in 2017.
 In early 2015, she began presiding over the high-profile murder case involving former professional football player Aaron Hernandez.

 Early life and education

 Judge E. Susan Garsh was born to immigrant parents Henry and Rita Speier on May 18, 1947, in the Massachusetts town of Fall River.
-Both a daughter and granddaughter of Russian Jewish Immigrants, her father fled Nazi storm troopers during World War II and settled in Fall River, Massachusetts, finding work in a textile factory.
+Both a daughter, and granddaughter of Russian Jewish Immigrants, her father fled Nazi storm troopers during World War II and settled in Fall River, Massachusetts, finding work in a textile factory.
 Her grandfather several decades before that had escaped from pogroms in Russia, coming to America and finding work as a peddler.
 Susan's husband is also an immigrant who left the apartheid regime of the Republic of South Africa and came to Boston, where he found work with a weekly newspaper.
 Susan Garsh stands as an advocate of immigrant rights and legal process.
 In speaking about her husband and family, she is quoted as saying "These immigrants all arrived in this commonwealth with great hope and with great faith in our system of justice – hope and faith that proved to be well-placed."

 Garsh attended Durfee High School where she graduated in 1965.
 Upon graduation of high school, Garsh went on with her education at Barnard College in New York City where she graduated in 1969.
 Following completion of her degree, Garsh attended Harvard Law School where she earned her J.D. in 1973.
 Following her time at Harvard University, Garsh served as a law clerk for Honorable Judge Levin Campbell of the United States Court of Appeals for the First Circuit in Boston, Massachusetts.
 Following her service under Judge Campbell, Garsh joined the international law firm of Bingham, Dana and Gould (later Bingham McCutchen).
 Her partnership at this institution focused on litigation and lasted from 1975 to 1993.
 Garsh ended her time as an attorney in the private sector when she became a judge in 1993.

 Judicial career

-The Judicial Career of E. Susan Garsh began in 1993 when she was appointed by Governor William Weld to her current position of Associate Justice of the Massachusetts Superior Court.
-As a Superior Court Judge in Massachusetts, Garsh remains in her position until the age of 70.
+The Judicial Career of E. Susan Garsh began in 1993 when she was appointed by Governor William Weld to the position of Associate Justice of the Massachusetts Superior Court.
+As a Superior Court Judge in Massachusetts, Garsh remained in her position until her retirement at the age of 70.